eejlny/SGRACEx1/README.md

 python3 demo_sgrace.py

 After the training run the accuracy reached will the around 0.852 with the cora dataset with 16 hidden channels.
+You can experiment with wider configurations by simply replacing #define MAX_P    16  with 64, for example.
+You can also support larger graphs by modifying MAX_N and MAX_M.
+As expected more channels and larger graphs have a significant impact on complexity specially on BRAM usage.
+You can reduce the impact on complexity by reducing the number of bits used to store the different parameters.

 Now you can open demo_sgrace.py and set training = 0 and run the script again.